Recrea-t/campinglamola/src/pages/plots.en.md

 summary: |-
   * From 70 to 120 m2
   * All with shade and grassy soil.
-  * Drinking water fountains near each plot.
+  * Waterpoints with drinking water near each plot.
   * Possibility to choose the plot you like the most.
   * Separate area for groups.
-  * Option of plot for the whole summer (consult us).
+  * Option of a plot for the whole summer (consult us).
   * Dogs are allowed, except the ones considered as potentially dangerous.
 pricing:
   - title: Adult